 The Emphasis on Distinct Social Roles: The following verse outlines a divinely ordained framework for gender roles within the family structure.
-Allah Almighty said in the Qur'an: -

-"Men are the protectors and maintainers of women because Allah has made some of them excel over others, and because they provide for them from their resources.
+Allah Almighty said in the Qur'an: - them excel over others, and because they provide for them from their resources.
 Therefore, the righteous women are obedient to Allah and to their husbands, and they protect what Allah has commanded them to guard, such as their chastity and their husband's property, in his absence.
 As for those women whose conduct you find objectionable, first advise them, then refuse to share their beds, and as a last resort, lightly discipline them, if it is beneficial.
 However, if they return to obedience, do not seek to harm them.
 Indeed, Allah is the Most High, the Most Great".